Journeys End ‘Weather Station’ Sauvignon Blanc 2018

 W.O.
 Coastal Region

 Clear pale lemon colour with hints of green.
-A pronounced nose with passionfruit, kiwifruit, gooseberries, and hints of salty mineral tones..
-A lovely weighted wine with full mid-palate and lengthy finish, balanced acidity bringing freshness and linearity.
+A pronounced nose with lime, green fig, kiwifruit, gooseberries, and hints of herbaceous and mineral characteristics.
+The palate displays beautiful kiwifruit and tangy green apple flavour on the palate.
+A lovely weight and round-mouth feel on the mid-palate, balanced acidity bringing freshness and length to the finish.
 Ready to drink now.
-Ideal with seafood.

 |Aspect||South facing slopes|